sjothen/shellpress/README.md

 ## Commands

+Shellpress comes with a variety of different commands that help you efficiently manage your wordpress installations.
+Try one of the following commands:

+### Plugins
+Activate a plugin:
-  `thor plugin:activate NAME    # activate plugin`
+  `thor plugin:activate NAME`

+Deactivate a plugin:
-  `thor plugin:deactivate NAME  # deactivate plugin`
+  `thor plugin:deactivate NAME`

+Delete a plugin:
-  `thor plugin:delete NAME      # delete plugin`
+  `thor plugin:delete NAME`

+Download a new plugin from URL:
-  `thor plugin:download URL     # downloads plugin from URL` `thor plugin:install PLUGIN   # install plugin`
+  `thor plugin:download URL`

+Install a new plugin:
+  `thor plugin:install PLUGIN`

+### Themes
+Delete a theme:
-  `thor theme:delete NAME   # removes theme`
+  `thor theme:delete NAME`
-  `thor theme:install NAME  # downloads and activates theme` `thor theme:switch NAME   # switches from the current theme to new theme` `thor theme:download URL  # downloads theme from URL`

-  `thor wordpress:clean     # cleanup and delete files` `thor wordpress:download  # download and unpack WordPress` `thor wordpress:install   # download and install WordPress`
+Install a theme:
+  `thor theme:install NAME`

+Switch from current theme to a new theme:
+  `thor theme:switch NAME`

+Download a new theme:
+  `thor theme:download URL`

+### Other commands
+Cleanup and delete files:
+  `thor wordpress:clean`

+Download and unpack Wordpress:
+  `thor wordpress:download`

+Download and install Wordpress:
+  `thor wordpress:install`

-  `thor users:add           # Creates a new WordPress user`
+Add a new user:

-  `thor database:reset      # Empties all WordPress tables`
+  `thor users:add`

+Clear all Wordpress tables:
+  `thor database:reset`

 ## Copyright